Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-Up to now we have defined invariant polynomials for $U(n)$ bundles in which the curvature is a hermitian matrix of $2$-forms.
-Let us now consider the case in which the group bundle is $SO(n)$, as in Riemannian geometry.
-We define the total Potrjagin class as:
+Up to now we have defined invariant polynomials for~$\mbox{U}(n)$ bundles in which the curvature is a Hermitian matrix of two-forms.
+We also want to consider $\mbox{SO}(n)$ bundles, as in Riemannian geometry.
+We then define the total Pontrjagin class

-with $p_{i}(\Omega)$ the $i$-th Potrjagin class.
-The curvature $\Omega$ is an antisymmetric matrix of $2$-forms and it cannot be diagonalized by a similarity transformation but it can be always brought to the skew-diagonal form
+where $p_{j}(\Omega)$ is the $j$th Pontrjagin class.
+The curvature $\Omega$ is an antisymmetric matrix of two-forms that cannot be diagonalized by a similarity transformation.
+Nevertheless, it can be brought to a skew-diagonal form

-The antisymmetry of $\Omega$ implies that the only non-zero polynomials in $\Omega$ are of even degree; thus $p_{j}(\Omega)$ is a $4j$-form.
-The total Potrjagin class can be written in terms of the formal eigenvalues as
+The antisymmetry of $\Omega$ implies that only even-degree polynomials in $\Omega$ are different from zero, so~$p_{j}(\Omega)$ is a~$4j$-form.
+The total Pontrjagin class can be written in terms of the formal eigenvalues as